The easiest programming languages are:

 PHP’s popularity might be attributed to how it makes it easy for developers to retrieve and store data in databases while also processing and replying to users’ requests.
 It’s also considered one of the easiest programming languages due to how seamlessly its responses can be presented to a user’s browser through HTML.

 Some notable projects and services that use PHP include Facebook, Tumblr, and WordPress.
 With these in mind, it’s easy to see how important and influential PHP has remained even with many newer programming languages trying to dislodge it from its place in back end web development.

-As creating your first PHP program is as easy as embedding PHP code into an HTML page and uploading the file to a server that can process PHP, it’s very easy to get started with this language.
+As creating your first PHP program is as easy as embedding PHP code into an HTML page and uploading the file to a server that can process it, it’s very easy to get started learning PHP.

 Laracast’s “The PHP Practitioner” video series is a fantastic free resource for people just starting with PHP to build a fundamental understanding of web development and basic programming concepts.

 C and C++ are both very important lower-level programming languages that are especially useful in the context of creating systems that require a high level of performance.

 C++ can be thought of as an extension to the C programming language, adding features like object-oriented programming.
 Still, there are many similarities between C and C++, especially for someone looking for an easy programming language to learn.